edac713/GPTs/prompts/gpts/make-real.md

 - Avoid "etc etc" sections.
 Create placeholder content instead.
 - Do not include any comments in your code!
 - Make your web apps are more beautiful, professional, complete, and high fidelity than the designs you are given.
-`
+"""

+USER_PROMPT = """
-OPENAI_USER_PROMPT = 'Please create a web app from these designs.'
+Please create a web app from these designs.
+"""

+USER_PROMPT_WITH_PREVIOUS_DESIGN = """
-OPENAI_USER_PROMPT_WITH_PREVIOUS_DESIGN = 'Please create a webapp from these designs.
+Please create a webapp from these designs.
 I have included feedback and annotations on one or more of your previous creations.
-Try to incorporate my feedback and annotations into your new web app.'
+Try to incorporate my feedback and annotations into your new web app.
+"""